 In my opinion, orchids are the most elegant plants.
 I like the fact that they actually grow on tree trunks and branches.
 This means that their roots absorb water from the air.
-Furthermore, this also means that when you want to plant them at home or in your garden, they need that potting material that mimics their natural habitat.
+Furthermore, this also means that when you want to plant them at home or in your garden, they need that potting soil that mimics their natural habitat.
 Thus, they need a garden tree branch, a cork slab or a pot filled with bark chips and peat moss.
 However, sometimes, the orchid roots can become mushy and die from overwatering.
 Also, they simply outgrow their pots and need repotting, with a few dead roots trimmed during the process.
-Hence, this is the time to learn how to trim properly dead orchid roots if you notice your plant needs it.
-Keep reading and find out the important steps!

-1. Rinse the old potting materials from the roots with tepid water.
-That way, you can see the roots clearly if your have your orchids in a pot.
+1. Rinse the old potting soil with tepid water.
+This way, you can see the roots clearly if you have your orchids in pots.

-Furthermore, also consider these useful tips so maintaining your orchid comes easier:
+Furthermore, also consider these useful tips in maintaining your orchid:

-– try repotting your orchid every 2 to 3 years, when the potting material becomes soggy.
+– try repotting your orchid every 2 to 3 years, when the potting soil becomes soggy.

-– if dead roots are brown and mushy, your orchid roots may suffer from fungus.
-Treat healthy roots with powdered sulfur to prevent them from suffering the same fate.
+– if dead roots are brown and mushy, your orchid roots may be attacked by fungus.
+Treat the healthy roots with powdered sulfur to prevent them from suffering the same fate.